schokimon/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+26/2/2019

 ### Project Title
-Replace the Project Title
+Jessica's Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+This python project allows you to analyze the bikeshare data of three U.S. cities: Chicago, New York City and Washington.
+Have fun while exploring it!

 ### Files used
-Include the files used
+To run this project you need the python script *bikeshare.py* and also three files containing the data: *chicago.csv*, *new_york_city.csv* and *washington.csv*.
+You'll find the original data [here](https://www.divvybikes.com/system-data)

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thanks to the great **Udacity** team to make this all possible for me!